jalapic/engsoccerdata/README.md

 Some built-in functions:

+-  england_current().r       - get results from top 4 tiers of English football from current season.

+-  maketable.r               - make a league table  - probably the quickest way to make a league table

+-  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.

+-  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.

 -  games_between.r           - returns all games ever played between two teams

 -  games_between_sum.r       - returns the summary of results between any two teams

 -  alltimerecord.r           - returns the all time record of any team in the league

 -  score_most.r              - returns the team who has been involved in the most games of each scoreline

--  score_teamX.r         - Lists all matches that a team has played in that ended in a scoreline
+-  score_teamX.r             - Lists all matches that a team has played in that ended in a specific scoreline

 -  score_team.r              - List all occurrences of a specific scoreline for a specific team

 -  scoreline_by_team.r      - How often each team has a won,lost,drawn by a scoreline?

 -  totalgoals_by_team.r     - Return all instances of a team being involved in a game with n goals

 -  ngoals.r                 - Return number of times a team has scored n goals

 -  n_offs.r                 - Will return the scorelines that have occurred n number of times

 -  opponentfreq.r           - Return how often a team has played each opponent